PX4/PX4-user_guide/en/flight_modes_rover/differential.md

 This mode requires a yaw rate, yaw, speed and global position estimate.
 :::

-This is the mode with the most autopilot support.
+This is the manual mode with the most autopilot support.
 The vehicle regulates its yaw rate and speed to a setpoint.
 If the yaw rate setpoint is zero, the controller will remember the gps coordinates and yaw (heading) of the vehicle and use those to construct a line that the rover will then follow (course control).
 This offers the highest amount of disturbance rejection, which leads to the best straight line driving behavior.

 | Stick                  | Effect                                                         |